deepesdl/deepesdl-doc/docs/guide/user-guide.md

 The cube generation recipe ensures, that an existing dataset provided by DeepESDL can be reproduced by following the recipe.
-Here we describe the recipe structure of the provided datasets within DeepESDL:
+Here we describe the recipe structure of the provided datasets within DeepESDL.

 Each predefined DeepESDL data cube is fully described in a transparent and comprehensive way by a dedicated sub-folder in the DeepESDL GitHub [repository